tgquintela/tgquintela.github.io/_notes/waterfall_software_development.md

 ---
-title: "Waterfall software development"
+title: "# Waterfall software development
+"
 collection: notes
 permalink: /notes/waterfall_software_development
 date: 2016-06-01
-Tags:
-  - Programming
-  - Programming paradigms
-  - Software development

 ---

+# Waterfall software development

+2016-06-01

 Waterfall programming is a paradigm of programming in which the software development is a sequential design process.
 The main steps and tasks to follow sequentially are: